dianixn/Residual_CNN/README.md

 It is a version of my part code indeed but long long ago, so if there is any errors let me know.
 It works, at least I can send you a copy of trained DAG NN.
 If you have any question let me know.
 If the kernel of transposed convolutional layer is [11, 11], then 53k parameters.

-%% MMSE

-MMSE_Channel_Tap.m is based on the assumption that jakes model.

-LMMSE.m is linear MMSE, used profile to view some information so I made it as a module.

 %% Training

 Run ResNN_pilot_regression.m to train the residual CNN.